-You should eat fish regularly, but not fish high in methylmercury such as these four: shark, swordfish, king mackerel, and tilefish.
+You should eat fish regularly, but not fish which are high in methylmercury such as shark, swordfish, king mackerel, and tilefish.
 If you regularly eat types of fish that are high in methylmercury, it can accumulate in your bloodstream over time.
 Methylmercury is removed from the body naturally, but it may take over a year for the levels to drop significantly.
-Thus, it may be present in a woman even before she becomes pregnant, which is the reason why women who are trying to become pregnant should also avoid eating certain types of fish.
+Thus, it may be present in a woman even before she becomes pregnant, which is the reason why women who are trying to become pregnant should also avoid eating these certain types of fish.

 Food poisoning during pregnancy is not much different from when you are not pregnant.
-You are not more likely to get sick during pregnancy just as pregnancy is unlikely to make you sicker if you become infected.
-However, now there is a baby in the mix so extra precaution is needed.
+You are not more likely to get sick during pregnancy, just as pregnancy is unlikely to make you sicker if you become infected.
+However, now there is a baby in the mix, so extra precaution is needed.

 You should not eat certain soft cheeses such as feta, Brie, Camembert, blue-veined, and Mexican-style cheese during pregnancy because of a risk of becoming infected with listeria.

 Regardless of whether seafood is raw or cooked, you should choose low mercury seafood (eg, salmon and shrimp) over higher mercury varieties (eg, fresh tuna).
 Pregnant women should ensure that their food is obtained from reputable establishments, stored, handled, and cooked properly, and consumed within a couple of days of purchasing.